 The Red Fork is one of the three main rivers of the Trident in the riverlands, the other two being the Blue Fork and the Green Fork.
 It is named after the mud and silt from the western mountains; Ser Brynden Tully considers the red mud to be colored Tully red.

 The Red Fork's headwaters are in the hills near Hornvale and Deep Den in the westerlands.
-It then flows northeast past Pinkmaiden to Riverrun, where it is joined by the Tumblestone.
+It then flows northeast past Pinkmaiden, the Mummer's Ford, Sherrer, and the Stone Mill to Riverrun, where it is joined by the Tumblestone.
 The Tullys are able to open sluice gates on the third side of their castle, turning it into an island.

-From Riverrun the Red Fork continues east where it meets the Trident north of Lord Harroway's Town.
+From Riverrun the Red Fork continues east past the Skipping Stones and Red Deer Island until it meets the Trident north of Lord Harroway's Town.
 The Trident then continues east to the Bay of Crabs.
 Stone Hedge is located south of the Red Fork and east of Riverrun, while Raventree Hall is north of the river and south of the Blue Fork.

 While the deeper and faster Tumblestone is blue and white in color, the placid and wider Red Fork is muddy red and brown.
 It meanders with loops and bends, islands and sandbars.
 The west bank is higher and more wooded than the east bank.
 The river road follows much of the course of the Red Fork.

-During the War of Conquest, Torrhen Stark, the King in the North, submitted to Aegon the Conqueror along the shores of the Red Fork of the Trident.
+During Aegon's Conquest, Torrhen Stark, the King in the North, submitted to Aegon the Conqueror along the shores of the Red Fork of the Trident.
 The Inn of the Kneeling Man is said to be where Aegon accepted Torrhen's surrender.